5 Hamilton Landmarks in the Financial District

-Hamilton practiced law at his home and office on 57 Wall St. before moving to 69 Stone Street, and then Exchange Place.
+Hamilton practiced law at his home and office on 57 Wall Street before moving to 69 Stone Street and then later to Exchange Place.

 57 Maiden Lane

-Hamilton’s funeral was on July 14, 1804 at Trinity Church.
-He is buried there, along with his wife, Eliza, and his first son, Philip.
+Hamilton’s funeral was on July 14, 1804, at Trinity Church.
+He is one of the most famous people buried in the Trinity Church Cemetery, along with his wife, Eliza, and his first son, Philip.

 Just before their infamous duel on July 11, 1804, Alexander Hamilton and Aaron Burr had their last social meeting at the Fraunces Tavern.
 The historic tavern still operates as a restaurant where you can grab a bite to eat, and there’s even an on-site museum to visit if you want to learn more.